Azure/azure-cli/packaged_releases/README.md

 Notes:
 - Only the packages that will be in the CLI should be included here; leave out 'optional' components unless there's a specific reason to include any extra components.
 - Make sure the versions of components don't include the `+dev` suffix.
 Remove these if this is the case.

+APPLY ANY PATCHES:
+Modify the file in question in the directory created from  (You can use the `patch_*` files in `patches` subdirectory for this).

 2 - Create release archive